Promyelocyte

 A promyelocyte (or progranulocyte) is a granulocyte precursor, developing from the myeloblast and developing into the myelocyte.
-Promyelocytes measure 12-20 microns in diameter.
+Promyelocytes measure 12–20 microns in diameter.
 The nucleus of a promyelocyte is approximately the same size as a myeloblast but their cytoplasm is much more abundant.
 They also have less prominent nucleoli than myeloblasts and their chromatin is more coarse and clumped.
 The cytoplasm is basophilic and contains primary red/purple granules.

+Differentiation

+The differentiation of promyelocytes from hematopoietic stem cells is regulated by various growth factors, cytokines, and transcription factors, that ensure the balanced production of white blood cells for proper immune function.
+Promyelocytes play a critical role in hematopoiesis by serving as an intermediate in the differentiation pathway leading to mature granulocytes (Hematopoiesis image below).
+This process involves a series of steps, including proliferation, differentiation, and maturation.

+Function

+The function of promyelocytes are closely linked to their differentiation into mature granulocytes, which include neutrophils, eosinophils, and basophils.
+These functions are essential for innate immunity and host defense mechanisms, including phagocytosis, inflammation, and immune surveillance.